chreekat/vim-paren-crosshairs/README.md

 # Parentheses Crosshairs

-Showing crosshairs on the cursor when it's on top of parentheses (or othere elements of 'matchpairs').
+Showing crosshairs on the cursor when it's on top of parentheses (or other elements of 'matchpairs').

 ## Install